MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/data-binding/basic-bindings.md

 The iOS screen on the left shows how the screen looks when the page first appears.
 Where is the `Label`?

 The problem is that the `Slider` has an initial value of 0.
 This causes the `Scale` property of the `Label` to be also set to 0, overriding its default value of 1.
 This results in the `Label` being initially invisible.
-As the Android and Universal Windows Platform (UWP) screenshots demonstrate, you can manipulate the `Slider` to make the `Label` appear again, but its initial disappearance is disconcerting.
+As the Android screenshot demonstrates, you can manipulate the `Slider` to make the `Label` appear again, but its initial disappearance is disconcerting.

 You'll discover in the [next article](binding-mode.md) how to avoid this problem by initializing the `Slider` from the default value of the `Scale` property.